ajspurr/stroke_prediction/README.md

 As seen below, logistic regression, and SVM had the highest recall, followed by gradient boosting, XGBoost, and KNN.
 Decision tree and random forest performed poorly both with recall and f1 score.
 Will perform hyperparameter tuning on the logistic regression, SVM, and XGBoost models:

+### XGBoost
+#### Weighted XGBoost (no SMOTE)
+Hyperparameter tuning values:
+- max_depth': range (2, 10, 1)
+- n_estimators': range(60, 220, 40)
+- learning_rate': [0.1, 0.01, 0.05]
+- scale_pos_weight': weights
+  - Like the weighted logistic regression, I based the 'weights' on the inverse class distribution in the training data.
+In this case, there are 194 individuals with stroke and 3894 without a stroke.
+So the inverse class distribution is 3894/194 = 20.
+Then for hyperparameter tuning, I added 4 more values to try: the inverse class distribution +/- 25% and +/- 50%.

 ## Potential Next Steps
 - Productionize chosen model
 - Improve models